videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/noise-suppresion.md

 ### Stopping Noise Suppression

-You can use the stop the noise suppression by replacing the audio stream with a new plain audio stream.
+You can stop the noise suppression by replacing the audio stream with a new plain audio stream.

 ```js
 const MeetingView = () =>{